injibr/inji-verify/docs/Revocation.md

-# Revocation
+# Revocation Check

-`Inji Verify` now supports verification of `Revoked` vc.
+`Inji Verify` now supports revocation checking, allowing the verifier to determine whether a credential is valid or revoked.
 Revocation is a mechanism used by an issuer to express the status of a Claim after issuance.

 # Why is VC Revocation needed?

-In a `Verifiable Credential` (VC), once it’s issued, it’s cryptographically signed and can be verified even offline.
+In a `Verifiable Credential` (VC), once it’s issued, it’s cryptographically signed and can be verified.

 But what happens if the credential later becomes invalid?
 For example:
 - A driver’s license is revoked
 - A student’s degree is withdrawn
-- An employment certificate is expired or suspended
+- An employment certificate is revoked

 We need a way to check if the VC is still valid — without reissuing it.
-That’s where the `credentialStatus` property comes in.
+That's where the `credentialStatus` property comes in.
-It points to a `status list` or registry maintained by the issuer, where verifiers can check whether the credential has been `revoked`, `suspended`, or otherwise invalidated.
+It points to a `status list` or registry maintained by the issuer, where verifiers can check whether the credential has been revoked.

 ## API Documentation